 We can accept gifts of royalties or distribution rights for published works such as books, music, films, or other intellectual property.► Tangible Personal Property

-We can accept gifts of artwork, cars, jewelry or other household or personal property if the property can be sold for charitable benefit or transferred to another organization for use in its charitable purpose.
+We can accept gifts of artwork, jewelry or other household or personal property if the property can be sold for charitable benefit or transferred to another organization for use in its charitable purpose.

 For more information, see our Gift Acceptance Policy.